Performance Analysis of Digital Processing-in-Memory through a Case Study on Convolutional-Neural-Network Acceleration: Abstract

 \section{Abstract}

-\justifying Processing-in-memory (PIM) architectures are emerging to reduce data movement in data-intensive applications.
-These architectures seek to exploit the same physical devices for both information storage and logic, thereby dwarfing the required data transfer and utilizing the full internal memory bandwidth.
-Whereas analog PIM utilizes the inherent connectivity of crossbar arrays for \emph{approximate} matrix-vector multiplication in the analog domain, digital PIM architectures enable bitwise logic operations with massive parallelism across columns of data within memory arrays.
-Several recent works have extended the computational capabilities of \emph{digital PIM} architectures towards the \emph{full-precision} (single-precision floating-point) acceleration of convolutional neural networks (CNNs); yet, they lack a comprehensive comparison to GPUs.
-In this paper, we examine the potential of digital PIM for CNN acceleration through an updated quantitative comparison with GPUs, supplemented with an analysis of the overall limitations of digital PIM.
-We begin by investigating the different PIM architectures from a theoretical perspective to understand the underlying performance limitations and improvements compared to state-of-the-art hardware.
-We then uncover the tradeoffs between the different strategies through a series of benchmarks ranging from memory-bound vectored arithmetic to CNN acceleration.
-We conclude with insights into the general performance of digital PIM architectures for different data-intensive applications.
+\justifying\looseness-1Processing-in-Memory (PIM) architectures are evolving to minimize data movement by leveraging the same physical devices for both memory and logic functionalities.
+While analog PIM harnesses crossbar arrays for efficient approximate matrix-vector multiplication, digital PIM architectures facilitate massively-parallel bitwise operations for more general workloads.
+Recent works have extended digital PIM towards the full-precision acceleration of convolutional neural networks (CNNs), yet a comprehensive comparison with GPUs remains a gap in the literature that may illuminate the limitations of digital PIM.
+This paper aims to fill this void by conducting a thorough examination of CNN acceleration through an updated quantitative comparison with GPUs.
+Our approach begins with a theoretical investigation into various PIM architectures, shedding light on their performance characteristics and constraints.
+Subsequently, through a series of benchmarks spanning memory-bound vectored arithmetic to CNN acceleration, we provide insights into digital PIM performance that may guide the acceleration of applications in the future.